Huzi Blogs

 • This feedback is used to train a "reward model."

 • Finally, the LLM is fine-tuned using reinforcement learning, where its goal is to generate responses that the reward model would score highly.
-This aligns the model's behavior with human preferences, making it safer and more helpful.
+This aligns the model's behaviour with human preferences, making it safer and more helpful.

 Putting It All Together